blin/ponish/editors-notes.md

 - Only one version of "fect" and "logy" is implemented K-line/L-line second forms are used when affix precedes K or L, so that the combination forms a sine wave.
+- In lesson 3 the prefixes and suffixes and corresponding examples are put into tables for easier scanning.

 ## Comments on the original